andela-bomotoso/NLP_N-Grams_LanguageModeling/README.md

 * Each line in the file is considered a sentence.
 N-grams are extracted at the line/sentence level, and do not crossover line boundaries.
 Note: in the unlikely event that some lines contain more than one sentence, they are handled as a single sentence in this project.
-* The data structure used to hold the tokens/words in each sentence should be augmented with the special start sentence <s> and end sentence </s> symbols, as required for each n-gram.
+* The data structure used to hold the tokens/words in each sentence are augmented with the special start sentence <s> and end sentence </s> symbols, as required for each n-gram.
-* The extracted unigrams, bigrams, and trigrams should be kept in separate data structures (dictionaries indexed by tuples work well for this).
+* The extracted unigrams, bigrams, and trigrams are kept in separate data structures (dictionaries indexed by tuples work well for this).
-* Once the n-grams have been extracted, the test file will be read for testing.
+* Once the n-grams have been extracted, the test file is read for testing.
 The last element of each line (an integer) is the index of the token to be predicted.
 The context is taken from the sentence:

+Example sentence: _***My car is painted dark blue***_ .
+5 - Since the (zero based) index for the target word is 5, the word being predicted is blue (shown underlined).
+The highest probabilities (frequency of occurrence) bigrams where the first word is dark, and trigrams where the first two words are painted dark are assessed.